thycotic-ps/thycotic.secretserver/docs/about_topics/secrets/about_tsssecretpasswordstatus.md

 ---
-title: "TssSecretPasswordStatus"
+title: "Thycotic.PowerShell.Secrets.PasswordStatus"
 ---

 # TOPIC
-    This help topic describes the TssSecretPasswordStatus class in the Thycotic.SecretServer module
+    This help topic describes the Thycotic.PowerShell.Secrets.PasswordStatus class in the Thycotic.SecretServer module

 # CLASS
-    TssSecretPasswordStatus
+    Thycotic.PowerShell.Secrets.PasswordStatus

 # INHERITANCE
     None

 # DESCRIPTION
-    The TssSecretPasswordStatus class represents and object returned by an internal endpoint to Secret Server
+    The Thycotic.PowerShell.Secrets.PasswordStatus class represents and object returned by an internal endpoint to Secret Server

 # CONSTRUCTORS
     new()